Simone Badal-McCreath: Life and career

-The daughter of a shop keeper, Badal McCreath’s mother left the family when she was young; and her step-mother and she did not get along.
-Badal McCreath’s science education was deterred by a lack of teachers in her local school and it was only when she reached University that she decided to be a researcher.
+The daughter of a shop keeper, Badal McCreath's mother left the family when she was young; and, she had a step-mother and they did not get along.
+Badal McCreath's science education was hindered by a lack of teachers at her local school, and it was only when she reached University that she decided to become a researcher.
 Badal McCreath grew up in a poor community where no one in her family had ever attended college.

 While attending The University of the West Indies, Badal McCreath decided not to practice medicine but to build a career in research.
 "There was this one professor who taught biochemistry," she says.
 "I remember falling in love with biochemistry right then and there."

 Badal McCreath was chosen among 25 scientists worldwide for the inaugural "Rising Scholars: Breast Cancer Program".
 She led a team at The University of the West Indies (UWI) in creating the first cancer cell line from the Caribbean in 2022 during the COVID-19 pandemic.
 The intent was to create more cancer cell lines for black people in the fight against prostate and breast cancer.